Skip to content

 SELECT nextval('"SEQ_ID"')

 therefore allows us to retrieve the next value in the [SEQ_ID] sequence.
-We will use this in the [people-postgres.xml] file, which contains the SQL statements executed on the DBMS.
+We will use it in the [people-postgres.xml] file, which contains the SQL statements executed on the DBMS.

 18.2.
 The Eclipse project for the [dao] and [service] layers